ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``local_solar_time``
 --------------------

-This preprocessor transforms data with an existing UTC time coordinate so that it corresponds to local solar time.
+This preprocessor transforms data with an existing UTC-based time coordinate so that it corresponds to local solar time.
-For this, the data is reordered along the time dimension based on the longitude information.
+For this, the data is reordered along the time dimension based on the longitude coordinate.
 For example, this kind of transformation is necessary to properly calculate diurnal cycles.

-Parameters:

-This preprocessor does not need any parameters.
+This preprocessor does not need any additional parameters.

 Example: